London–Sydney Marathon

 The London–Sydney Marathon was a car rally from the United Kingdom to Australia.
 It was first run in 1968, a second event by the same organizers was run in 1977 and a third in 1993 to commemorate the 25th anniversary of the original.
 Three further rallies have subsequently been contested in 2000, 2004 and 2014.

-The 1968 event inspired different organizers to create the 1970 London to Mexico World Cup Rally, the 1974 London-Sahara-Munich World Cup Rally, and the Dakar Rally.
+The 1968 event inspired different organisers to create the 1970 London to Mexico World Cup Rally, the 1974 London-Sahara-Munich World Cup Rally and the Dakar Rally.

 The original 1968 event was won by Andrew Cowan, Colin Malkin and Brian Coyle, driving a Hillman Hunter.
 Fifty-six cars finished.

 1968

 Background

 The original Marathon was the result of a lunch in late 1967, during a period of despondency in Britain caused by the devaluation of the pound.
 Sir Max Aitken, proprietor of the Daily Express and two of his editorial executives, Jocelyn Stevens and Tommy Sopwith, decided to create an event which their newspaper could sponsor, and which would serve to raise the country's spirits.
 Such an event would, it was felt, act as a showcase for British engineering and would boost export sales in the countries through which it passed.

-The initial UK£10,000 winner's prize offered by the Daily Express was soon joined by a £3,000 runners-up award and two £2,000 prizes for the third-placed team and for the highest-placed Australians, all of which were underwritten by the Daily Telegraph newspaper and its proprietor Sir Frank Packer, who was eager to promote the Antipodean leg of the rally.
+The initial UK£10,000 winner's prize offered by the Daily Express was soon joined by a £3,000 runners-up award and two £2,000 prizes for the third-placed team and for the highest-placed Australians, all of which were underwritten by the Daily Telegraph newspaper and its proprietor Frank Packer, who was eager to promote the Antipodean leg of the rally.

 The route

 An eight-man organising committee was established to create a suitably challenging but navigable route.
-Jack Sears, organising secretary and himself a former racing driver, plotted a 7000 mi course covering eleven countries in as many days, and arranged that the P&O liner S.S.
-Chusan would ferry the first 72 cars and their crews on the nine-day voyage from India, before the final 2600 mi across Australia:
+Jack Sears, organising secretary and himself a former racing driver, plotted a 7000 mi course covering eleven countries in as many days, and arranged that the P&O liner SS Chusan would ferry the first 72 cars and their crews on the nine-day voyage from India, before the final 2600 mi across Australia:

-The remaining crews departed Bombay at 03:00 on Thursday 5 December, arriving in Fremantle at 10:00 on Friday 13 December before they restarted in Perth the following evening.
+The remaining crews departed Bombay at 03:00 on 5 December, arriving in Fremantle at 10:00 on 13 December before they restarted in Perth the following evening.
 Any repairs attempted on the car during the voyage would lead to the crew's exclusion.